Who is eligible for jury service?

 - are on a parliamentary or local electoral register

-- Have lived in the UK for a period of at least 5 years since 13 years of age
+- have lived in the UK, the Channel Islands or the Isle of Man for a period of at least 5 years since 13 years of age

-You will be informed of your selection when you receive what is known as a jury summons, which will give details of what you have to do, such as the time and date at which you are required to serve, and at which court.
+If you are selected for jury service, you will receive a letter known as a jury summons.
+This gives details of what you have to do, such as the time and date at which you are required to serve, and at which court.

-If you think you should be excused from jury service for any of the reasons above, you must indicate this when you return your form.
-You may be fined if you serve on a jury in the knowledge that you should not be doing so.
+There are a number of reasons to be excused from serving on a jury.
+These will be listed on the jury summons when you received it.
+If you believe you are exempt from being a juror, you must indicate this when you return your form.
+You could be fined up to £5,000 if you serve on a jury in the knowledge that you should not be doing so.